Correction: This article has been updated to correct a reference to Jaelyn Delshaun Young's background. We regret the error.

 A review of recent attacks confirms this.
 Converts were involved in the attempted 2015 Garland, Texas attack on a contest to draw the prophet Mohammed; the killing of four people outside London's Houses of Parliament; and the London July 7, 2005 bombings.
 Samantha Lewthwaite, the "white widow" said to be responsible for the deaths of more than 400 people – including those killed in the 7/7 attack, is a convert, as was the Belgian Muriel Deguaque, who blew herself up in Iraq in 2005.
 And in America, Colleen La Rose, aka Jihad Jane, collaborated with another convert, Jamie Paulin-Ramirez, in a failed plot to murder Lars Vilks, the Swedish cartoonist who had drawn cartoons of Islam's prophet Mohammed.

 The number of women among them is notable: according to the BBC, unlike the men, the "vast majority" of women who join ISIS from the West are converts.
 Similarly, according to the Dutch report, of the Dutch converts who have joined the Islamic state, 61 percent were women – a figure that seems consistent with other countries, as well.
-Among the more well-known: Jaelyn Delshaun Young, a University of Mississippi chemistry student, apprehended en route to the Islamic State in 2015; Fatima Az Zahra, neé Maria Giulia Sergio, an Italian Roman Catholic convert whom the Italian media now calls "Lady Jihad"; and British ex-punk-rocker Sally Jones, whom counter-terrorists consider an active, effective, and therefore dangerous recruiter.
+Among the more well-known: Jaelyn Delshaun Young, then a Mississippi State University chemistry student, apprehended en route to the Islamic State in 2015; Fatima Az Zahra, neé Maria Giulia Sergio, an Italian Roman Catholic convert whom the Italian media now calls "Lady Jihad"; and British ex-punk-rocker Sally Jones, whom counter-terrorists consider an active, effective, and therefore dangerous recruiter.

 To read more about social media and recruiting women, click here.